How to look for records of... Markets and fairs

 From 1516 royal grants were generally recorded in the Patent rolls (C 66).

 There are a number of different types of calendars and indexes to help you search the Patent rolls, all of which are available at The National Archives.
-Some of these calendars are original documents and you will need a reader’s ticket to view them.

 3.3 Markets and fairs in special jurisdictions